sveawebpay/opencart-module/README.md

 # I. Information

+# This branch is no long updated by Svea, the master branch has support for OC 3.0+

 ## OpenCart - Svea Checkout and Svea payment modules

 * Supports OpenCart 2.3.0.2 - 3.0.3.7 (older versions can be found in the branches)